New drug combo shows promise for advanced breast cancer

 Summary

-This study tested a combination of two drugs, palbociclib and tamoxifen, as the first treatment for people with a certain type of advanced breast cancer (hormone receptor positive, HER2 negative).
+This study tested a combination of two drugs, palbociclib and tamoxifen, as the first treatment for people with a certain type of advanced breast cancer (HR-positive, HER2-negative).
 The goal was to see how long the cancer could be kept from growing.
-49 participants took part.
-The approach aims to control the disease, not cure it, and patients may need ongoing treatment.
+49 participants took both pills daily.
+The study found that this combination may help control the disease, but it is not a cure, and ongoing treatment is needed.

 Get updates